lagom/lagom-java-maven-chirper-example/DEPLOY.md

 conduct run activity-stream-impl --scale 1
 ```

-And output similar to the following will be displayed.
+Output similar to the following will be displayed.

 ```
 $ conduct run activity-stream-impl --scale 1